42thcoder/truffleruby/doc/contributor/cexts.md

 version.

 You can now build the C extension support.
-Building the OpenSSL C extension is incomplete, so most people probably want to disable that.
+Building the OpenSSL C extension is incomplete, so most people probably want to disable that:

 ```
 $ jt build cexts --no-openssl